jellyfishsh/bloom/Writeups/Hack The Box/Easy/TwoMillion - Work in Progress.md

 	Redirects to 2million.htb/
 ```

 There is a webserver on the system.
 Requesting the IP address on our browser leads to a black screen.
 However, from prior experience, this means that the webserver is not resolving the link.
+Some webservers can run multiple websites on the same IP address, and depending on what the GET request says, it can load that associated host name.
+Since we just used the IP, it will not resolve ANY webpage, even though there is presumably only one website running.

+Adding 2million.htb to our `/etc/hosts`, we can reload our browser and check the website again, showing this page: